u6766669/GenIL/README.md

 # GenIL
-code for Genetic Imitation Learning by Reward Extrapolation
+Code for Genetic Imitation Learning by Reward Extrapolation